 (1) In-Home Services may be provided to families under the following conditions:

-(d) An adoptive placement may be at risk of disruption or dissolution and services are needed to maintain the child in the adoptive home.
+(d) An adoptive placement is at risk of disruption and intensive services are needed to maintain the child in the adoptive home.

-(2) A family may not be accepted for In-Home Services under the following conditions:
+(2) A family may not qualify for In-Home Services under the following conditions:

-(a) A family has the ability to access resources, supports, and services on their own.
+(a) A family has the ability to access resources, supports, and services on their own, and

 (4) In-Home Services are available in all geographic regions of the state.

 (a) The caseworker will engage the child and family to assemble a Child and Family Team.
 A Child and Family Team includes informal supports identified by the family in addition to the service providers who are or will be working with the family.
 The Child and Family Team meets regularly and assesses the strengths and needs of the child and family and plans for the child's safety, permanency, and well-being.
 Teaming occurs through ongoing information sharing and collaboration.

 (a) The purpose of assessing is to inform the Child and Family Team so that they know what they need to know to do what they need to do.
 Assessing is a sequential process of gathering information about the family's strengths and needs, analyzing the information, drawing conclusions, and acting on those conclusions by developing a plan to meet the identified needs.
 These needs are met through the provision of effective interventions that help the family achieve enduring safety, permanency, and well-being.
 Assessing is an ongoing and evolving process throughout the case.